SecreShall/ETH-AVAX-Module-2/README.md

 ## Overview

 Assessment is a Solidity smart contract designed to manage a simple account with deposit and withdrawal functionalities.
-This README focuses on error handling using `require()`, `revert()`, `assert()`, custom errors, and event emission.
+This contract allows users to interact with their account balance through secure and controlled operations.

 ## Features

-- View the current balance.
+- **View Balance**: Users can check the current balance of their account.
-- Deposit funds into the account (owner only).
+- **Deposit**: Owners can deposit funds into the contract.
-- Withdraw funds from the account (owner only).
+- **Withdraw**: Owners can withdraw funds from the contract, with error handling for insufficient balances.

+## Functionality

+The contract provides basic account management capabilities:

+- **Deposit Function**: Owners can deposit ETH into the contract using the `deposit()` function.
+The deposited amount increases the contract's balance.

+- **Withdraw Function**: Owners can withdraw ETH from the contract using the `withdraw()` function.
+This function ensures that the withdrawal amount does not exceed the contract's balance and includes error handling for insufficient balances.

+- **View Balance Function**: Users can view the current balance of the contract using the `getBalance()` function.

 ## Error Handling